-To maintain an active CPA license in Iowa, certified public accountants have to fulfill the CPE requirement on a triennial basis.
+To maintain an active CPA license in Iowa, certified public accountants have to fulfill a CPE requirement on a triennial basis.

 Here is a summary for your reference:

-The CPE credits have to be accumulated during a reporting period, which ends on Jun 30.
-Effective 2013 licensee can self-select the reporting date.
+CPE credits have to be accumulated during a 3-year reporting period, which ends on June 30.
+Effective 2013, licensees can self-select the reporting date.

 Please note that a renewal form will be mailed to your address around May 15.
 You’ve got to remember the renewal because there is no grace period to practice on an expired license.

-You can also contact Iowa Accountancy Examining Board for general licensing and CPE information:
+You can also contact the Iowa Accountancy Examining Board for general licensing and CPE information: